 Sound familiar?
-These are same for both sexes.
+These are the same for both sexes.
 Progestins (a name for the group of these chemically altered progesterone compounds) are not the same as the beautiful healthy benefits of your body’s own progesterone.

 - Pregnancy: … in patients with a fertilized defective ova may cause a delay in spontaneous abortion (aka miscarriage)

 - Intrauterine Exposure: … exposure to progestational drugs in the first trimester of pregnancy and genital abnormalities in male and female fetuses.
 (AKA for those trying to conceive; a BABY) They go on to explain that the male may be “more female” and the female more “male” or as they put it virilization of the external genitalia.